 The conference begins with a reception the evening of Wednesday (6pm to 8pm), November 15, and runs until 12 noon on Sunday, November 19.

 4. How can I register?

 Conference registration is open now.
 You can register via our Eventbrite page.
 The early bird registration fee is US$250 (until September 15).
 After that date, the fee will be US$280.
 Read more about registration here.

 5. How can I pay the conference fee?

 Eventbrite will give you the option to pay with one of four credit cards (Mastercard, Visa, AMEX, or Discover).
-You can also register at the conference venue, with a credit card or cash, but we do encourage everybody to register in advance (and avoid long lines).
-Registration page is here.
+The registration page is here.